charlottegray17/100-days-of-code/log.md

 **Today's Progress**:
 Followed Fireship tutorial on building responsive navigation - https://www.youtube.com/watch?v=biOMz4puGt8

-**Thoughts:** Will take this knowlede to work on the hamburger for my site, as well as mobile nav - and static sidenav for team project.
+**Thoughts:** Will take this knowledge to work on the hamburger for my site, as well as mobile nav - and static sidenav for team project.
 Will start on those tomorrow, and hopefully get through a bit of CSS grid.

+### Day 8: Tuesday July 7, 2020

+**Today's Progress**:
+Stayed up into early hours working on team navbar and landing page which went surprisingly well.

+**Thoughts:** I don't want to get carried away and say things are falling into place, but I did really enjoy the experience.
+And recalled a lot from the initial tutorial which was positive.
+Got a new accountability partner in Alex for my portfolio, so it really really truly is getting done this month.
+IT HAS TO.
+I will not enter into August without it.

 **To Do's**